 The Eight Week from Story to Screen course forms part of the non-accredited course delivery run by MetFilm School.
-The course structure comprises of a range of teaching and delivery patterns: lectures, workshops, filming exercises, presentations and individual one-to-one career and development tutorials.
+The course structure comprises of a range of teaching and delivery patterns: lectures, workshops, and filming exercises.
 Transferable skills are encouraged and most clearly demonstrated in the filmmaking and production elements of the course and students are given the opportunity to learn and participate through practice.
-The aim of the varied course delivery is to equip students with a comprehensive introduction to the filmmaking in the fast evolving media industry.
+The aim of the varied course delivery is to equip students with an introduction to filmmaking in the fast-evolving media industry.